peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 No files in the current directory matched the rules above.
 ```

-We can see here that it is looking at files that match ".amazonq/rules/**/*.md", "README.md", and "AmazonQ.md".
+We can see here that it is looking at files that match **".amazonq/rules/**/*.md"**, **"README.md"**, and **"AmazonQ.md"**.
 If you have these in your project workspace, it will read these and add those as context.

+*Adding local vs global context*

+You can add files to both your local or global context.

+Local context means the current profile you are working in.
+As you switch or change to different profiles, the context files you have configured will change.
+To do this you use the **"/context add {markdown file}"**.

 ---

 **Task 08**

-Open up an Amazon Q CLI chat session, and run the following command at the ">" prompt:
+Open up an Amazon Q CLI chat session, and run the following command at the **">"** prompt:

 ```
 > /context show